ml — Machine Learning¶

 and returns a list of up to 4D output tensors corresponding to the number of tensor outputs of the

 model.
-Each input/output tensor is an numpy ndarray
+Each input/output tensor is an numpy ndarray.

 Constructors¶

-- class ml.Model(path: str, load_to_fb: bool = False) Model ¶
+- class ml.Model(path: str, load_to_fb: bool = False) Model¶

 Loads a model from

-can either be a file on disk or the name of a built-in model which will be loaded from internal flash.
+pathinto memory and prepares it for being executed.pathcan either be a file on disk or the name of a built-in model which will be loaded from internal flash.
 Models that are built-in to the internal flash firmware image do not take up RAM to store the model weights when used.If the model you are trying to load is very large and doesn’t fit in the MicroPython heap you can set

-to True to load the model into the frame buffer stack instead.
+load_to_fbto True to load the model into the frame buffer stack instead.
 This allows you to get around the heap size limitations.
 However, models loaded this way need to be deallocated in-order with anything else that uses the frame buffer stack versus the MicroPython heap.
 Typically, the frame buffer stack is much larger than the MicroPython heap so you can load much larger models using this option, but, you need to be careful if you deallocate.Once a model is loaded you can execute it multiple times with different inputs using

-.When deleted the model will automatically free up any memory it used from the heap or frame buffer stack.
+predict().
+The model will rember its internal state between calls topredict().When deleted the model will automatically free up any memory it used from the heap or frame buffer stack.

 Methods¶

-- predict(inputs: list, callback=None) list ¶
+- predict(inputs: list, callback=None) list¶

 Executes the model with the given inputs.
 The inputs should be a list of numpy